 No single set of actors has shown itself capable of addressing today’s multifaceted challenges.
 Yet reforming global institutional architecture has proven difficult across policy areas.
 Reforms require time, resources, will and support.
 But they also require knowledge, expertise and evidence about the various technologies of institutional change – including the full range of legal, political, social and economic strategies – that can help achieve changes that are sought.

 informatics, international relations, law, medicine, political science, sociology, statistics and other disciplines.
 The Lab addresses the challenge of thinly spread expertise by networking leading scholars in the area and serving as a flagship for collaborative multi-centre research, education and policy initiatives.
-Working with partners like Chatham House, Cochrane Collaboration, Harvard Global Health Institute, Norwegian Institute of Public Health and World Health Organization ensures the Lab helps deepen its network’s connections with and contributions to the world.
+Working with partners like Chatham House, Cochrane Collaboration, Harvard Global Health Institute, and Norwegian Institute of Public Health ensures the Lab helps deepen its network’s connections with and contributions to the world.

 There is a critical need and great opportunity to strengthen global strategies for improved health and well-being worldwide with synthesized evidence, new approaches and collective action.
 The Global Strategy Lab will do its best to ensure this need is met and opportunity maximized for a healthier, safer and more equitable future.